PrimalMyst/Books/codex/world-building/playable-races.md

 According to fragmented ancient texts and scholarly research, Humans were a unique race that once inhabited the Myst World.
 They possessed several distinctive characteristics:

 - **Five-fingered hands** with the ability to wear and attune to mystical rings, particularly on the middle finger
-- **Multi-divine affinity** - the rare ability to channel influence from more than two gods simultaneously
+- **Multi-divine affinity** - the ability to channel influence from all three divine tiers (Fundamental, Primal, Veiled) simultaneously
 - **Mystical adaptability** - an innate connection to myst jewelry and enchanted items
 - **Transcendent potential** - capabilities that bridged the gap between mortal and divine